JulienRemy/PSyclone/doc/autodiff/user_guide/reverse_mode.rst

 Generating adjoints
 +++++++++++++++++++

 The transformations applied to generate adjoints are detailled below.
+They mostly follow the guidelines found in :footcite:t:`griewank-walther` chapter 6.2, pp.125-126.

 Internally, the transformations used are ``ADReverseAssignmentTrans``, ``ADReverseOperationTrans`` and ``ADReverseCallTrans``, depending on the PSyIR